-Newmark's board of directors has determined that each of BGC Partners and Cantor is a "deputized" director of Newmark for purposes of Rule 16b-3 under the Exchange Act with respect to the transactions contemplated by the separation and the distribution.
+Ownership of Newmark's Capital Stock by BGC Partners and Cantor contemplated by the separation and the Spin-Off.
 Rule 16b-3 exempts from the short-swing profits liability provisions of Section 16(b) of the Exchange Act certain transactions in an issuer's securities between the issuer or its majority-owned subsidiaries and its officers and directors if, among other things, the transaction is approved in advance by the issuer's board of directors or a disinterested committee of the issuer's board of directors.
 The Rule 16b-3 exemption extends to any such transactions by an entity beneficially owning more than 10% of a class of an issuer's equity securities if the entity is a "deputized" director because it has a representative on the issuer's board of directors.
 Newmark's board of directors' intent in determining that each of BGC Partners and Cantor is a "deputized" director is that acquisitions or dispositions by BGC Partners or Cantor of shares of Newmark's common stock or interests in Newmark's common stock from or to Newmark or their respective majority- owned subsidiaries will be eligible for the Rule 16b-3 exemption from the short-swing profits liability provisions of Section 16(b) of the Exchange Act.